 Add a Collider with the Component->Physics menu.
 View the Component Reference page of any individual Collider for more specific information:

 Compound Colliders are combinations of primitive Colliders, collectively acting as a single Collider.
-They come in handy when you have a complex mesh to use in collisions but cannot use a Mesh Collider.
-To create a Compound Collider, create child objects of your colliding object, then add a primitive Collider to each child object.
+They come in handy when you have a model that would be too complex or costly in terms of performance to simulate exactly, and want to simulate the collision of the shape in an optimal way using simple approximations.
+To create a Compound Collider, create child objects of your colliding object, then add a Collider component to each child object.
 This allows you to position, rotate, and scale each Collider easily and independently of one another.
+You can build your compound collider out of a number of primitive colliders and/or convex mesh colliders.

 In the above picture, the Gun Model GameObject has a Rigidbody attached, and multiple primitive Colliders as child GameObjects.
 When the Rigidbody parent is moved around by forces, the child Colliders move along with it.
 The primitive Colliders will collide with the environment’s Mesh Collider, and the parent Rigidbody will alter the way it moves based on forces being applied to it and how its child Colliders interact with other Colliders in the Scene.